 A: Not always with family.
-There are sometimes many
+There are sometimes many kilometers

-not always possible.
 For example, recently I had to take four planes and four TGVs [high- speed

 trains] in four days, which is not something you want a two-year-old child

 to go through.

 As for the trades that I practice, I add a nuance.
 I find it hard to

-differentiate trades and hobbies, jobs, livelihoods, and dreams; life
+differentiate trades and hobbies, jobs, livelihoods, and dreams; life and

-occupations that make me very happy; I did not have to restrict myself to a single profession,
+make me very happy; I did not have to restrict myself to a single profession,

 a single direction.
 Many occupations have emerged along the way.
 There are

 all those occupations that I’ve always wanted to perform, and some others

 I do not refer to as professions.

-Currently, here in Avignon, I am a guitarist, a composer, and a
+Currently, here in Avignon, I am a guitarist, a composer, and a performer.

-company.
-We are here in Avignon for the theater and music festival.
+are here in Avignon for the theater and music festival.